HACCP Data Protocols

 - If your thermometer is not adjustable, it should be professionally serviced or discarded.

 Please note that altitude affects the boiling point of water; check your altitude and the boiling point of water there, and adjust your calibrations accordingly.
+It is also very important to use distilled water, as minerals in tap water, even after filtering, can be enough to alter the water's boiling point by as much as 6 degrees when combined with altitude variations.
 Calibrations should be completed daily or weekly, depending on the volume of food served, and always after potential damage from mishandling.
 All calibrations should be recorded as part of your HACCP documentation.

 Next Steps: Identify and Address Potential Dangers

 Once you have a properly calibrated thermometer, you will need to identify the critical control points of all food that enters your establishment.
 These are points at which you can take action to eliminate or reduce a food hazard.
 For each point, define your critical limits, or parameters that must be met to ensure food safety.
 These limits will vary by food type.
 For example, the USDA's Food Safety and Inspection Service recommends that poultry reach an internal temperature of 165 degrees F for 15 seconds before it can be served, while steak must only reach a top and bottom surface temperature of 145 degrees F.